calliope-project/calliope/doc/user/analysing.rst

 .. raw:: html
    :file: images/plot_capacity.html

-Functionality is similar to timeseries, this time called by ``model.plot.capacity()``.
+Functionality is similar to timeseries, this time called by :python:`model.plot.capacity()`.
 Here we show capacity limits set at input and chosen capacities at output.
 Choosing dropdowns and subsetting works in the same way as for timeseries plots

 Plotting transmission
 ---------------------